-VELCO's Transmission Vegetation Management Plan (TVMP) intends to document the maintenance policy, procedures, and specifications it uses to prevent the encroachment of vegetation into the Minimum Vegetation Clearance Distances (MVCD) of its applicable lines1, as specified in NERC Reliability Standard FAC-003-4 Transmission Vegetation Management.
+VELCO's Transmission Vegetation Management Plan (TVMP) intends to document the maintenance policy, procedures, and specifications it uses to prevent the encroachment of vegetation into the Minimum Vegetation Clearance Distances (MVCD) of its applicable lines, as specified in NERC Reliability Standard FAC-003 Transmission Vegetation Management.

-Although NERC Reliability Standard FAC-003-4 applies to overhead lines greater than 200kV2 and those identified as elements of an Interconnection Reliability Operating Limit (IROL)3, VELCO applies the practices within this TVMP to its entire electric transmission system regardless of voltage class including the transmission line assets owned by Vermont Transco, LLC and Vermont Electric Transmission Company, Inc. (VETCO).
+Although NERC Reliability Standard FAC-003 applies to overhead lines greater than 200kV and each overhead transmission line identified by the Planning Coordinator or Transmission Planner, VELCO applies the practices within this TVMP to its entire electric transmission system regardless of voltage class including the transmission line assets owned by Vermont Transco, LLC and Vermont Electric Transmission Company, Inc. (VETCO).